 (1) The source of contributions to this plan (if required) for a plan year shall be the funds described in sections 50.1020, 50.1190, 50.1200 and 150.150, RSMo that have been accumulated during the plan year.
 Such funds shall be held in a separate account until the board determines, in accordance with the advice of the actuary, the amount of such funds that must be contributed to this plan for a plan year to maintain its actuarial sufficiency.
 The board shall ensure that sufficient amounts shall be contributed so that this plan is funded in a manner consistent with the provisions of the Internal Revenue Code and such other laws and regulations as shall be applicable.
-The remainder of funds accumulated in the separate account during a plan year shall first be used to pay expenses of the defined contribution plan established in sections 50.1210 to 50.1260, RSMo and then any remaining amounts shall be contributed to the defined contribution plan established in sections 50.1210 to 50.1260, RSMo.
+The remainder of funds accumulated in the separate account during a plan year shall be contributed to the defined contribution plan established in sections 50.1210 to 50.1260, RSMo.